dmnks/rpm/tests/README.md

    each test that needs write access to the root filesystem (e.g. those testing `rpm --install` or `rpm --erase`).

-Snapshots allow the tests to run in parallel and ensure that each one operates on a pristine filesystem, without the risk of interfering with any other test.
+Snapshots ensure that:

+1. Each test operates on a pristine filesystem

+2. Individual tests can run in parallel

+3. The logic *observing* the results of a test is not affected by those results (e.g. a test breaking the installation of some system utility, intentionally or not, that's later used to verify the fact)

-As a further optimization, the test-suite process itself runs in a container on top of the immutable snapshot.
+As a further optimization, the test-suite script itself runs in a container on top of the immutable snapshot.
 This serves two purposes:

-1. Read-only tests can be run directly, without additional containers
+1. Only one container is needed for all read-only tests

 2. No misbehaving test can accidentally modify the host filesystem

+> [!NOTE]
+> The OCI backend runs the test-suite script in a read-only Podman or Docker
+> container which then serves as the immutable snapshot.

 ### Layout